akshaydhayal/Fitness-Missions/README.md

 - **Mission Management**: Users can create and join fitness-related missions (e.g., walking, sleep).
 - **Progress Tracking**: Users can track their daily progress on active missions by recording steps or sleep hours.
 - **Leaderboards**: Participants can compete with others and view rankings based on points scored in missions.
+- **Mission Feeds**: Participants can write posts about the mission related and ohter users can can see and react to it incerasing community engagements.
+- **Email invites**: Participants can invite their friends to the mission through email notifications.
 - **Real-time Data**: Dynamic updates for mission progress and leaderboard standings.

 ## Website Demo